rileypredum/lyft_analysis/README.md

 2. bs4 (BeautifulSoup)
 3. Jupyter Notebook

-The other packages are intrinsic to Python 3.x and should work with the import statements in the code.
+The other packages are native to Python 3.x and should work with the import statements in the code.

 ## Layout and file/folder structures
 All baywheels csv's are scraped from the link at the top of this readme.